This post may contain affiliate links. Read the full disclosure

 Before the age of two, you have the choice of having them sit on your lap, utilising an onboard bassinet if they are under a certain age and weight, or using a booster or car seat on a seat you purchase for them.
-So how do you choose the best option?

 Infant on Lap

-Long haul flights with a child on your lap can be an extra discomfort you would rather avoid, however it is of course the most budget-friendly option.
+Long-haul flights with a child on your lap can be an extra discomfort you would rather avoid, however it is, of course, the most budget-friendly option.

-This is definitely something to consider when flying solo as there is no where for you to put your infant if you are carrying them on your lap.
+This is definitely something to consider when flying solo as there is nowhere for you to put your infant if you are carrying them on your lap.

 Plane Bassinet Seat

-They usually have a strap across the top for safety, however you will need to take your infant out during turbulence and of course during take off and landing when the infant bassinet is usually packed away.
+They usually have a strap across the top for safety, however, you will need to take your infant out during turbulence and of course during take-off and landing when the infant bassinet is usually packed away.

-On board bassinets are limited in quantity.
+On-board bassinets are limited in quantity.
 If you want to ensure you have access to one when you fly, it helps to book this at the time of booking your flights.

 We found both our girls were still small enough when they were a few months past the age of one, so we enjoyed the option as long as we could!

-This always made hubby happy since he has much longer legs than me, being over 6 foot tall!
+This always made hubby happy since he has much longer legs than me, being over 6 feet tall!

 Airplane Car Seat

 To use a car seat for an infant under the age of 2, you will be required to book them a seat.
 Children under the age of 2 do not require a seat booking.
 This becomes an optional expense.

-To find the best car seat for airplane travel, check the website for the airline you are planning to fly to confirm on board specifications.
+To find the best car seat for airplane travel, check the website for the airline you are planning to fly to confirm onboard specifications.
 This will usually help you to determine that your seat will fit and be appropriate for on board.

 Inflatable Airplane Toddler Bed

-If you are flying long haul with toddlers and young children, you may want to consider an inflatable airplane footrest, which essentially fills the gap between the seat and the seat in front.
+If you are flying with toddlers and young children, you may want to consider an inflatable aeroplane footrest, which essentially fills the gap between the seat and the seat in front.

 Do your research before you travel to make sure you choose the best inflatable travel footrest.
-You need to ensure the plane bed for kids is allowed onboard with the airline.
+You need to ensure the plane bed for kids is allowed on board with the airline.
 The best way to do this is to call their customer service before you fly.

 THE BEST AIRLINES FOR FAMILY TRAVEL